aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to MARKDOWN on Android via Java" h2="Convert CGM to MARKDOWN in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate CGM to MARKDOWN conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to MARKDOWN.
+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+However, it is not supported by many mobile applications.
+Therefore, it is necessary to convert CGM to a more compatible format such as MARKDOWN.

+<h2>How Aspose.Total Helps for CGM to Markdown Conversion</h2>

+Aspose.Total for Android Java is a comprehensive suite of APIs that enables developers to create, edit, and convert documents in various formats.
+It includes two APIs that can be used to integrate CGM to MARKDOWN conversion feature in mobile apps.

+The first step is to convert CGM file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features for creating, editing, and manipulating PDF documents.
+It also supports conversion of various file formats to PDF, including CGM.

+The second step is to render DOC to MARKDOWN using Word Processing API Aspose.Words for Android Java.
+This API enables developers to create, edit, and convert documents in various formats, including MARKDOWN.
+It also provides features for manipulating documents, such as inserting, deleting, and replacing text, images, and other elements.

+By using these two APIs of Aspose.Total for Android Java package, developers can easily integrate CGM to MARKDOWN conversion feature in their mobile apps.
+This will enable users to view and edit CGM files on their mobile devices.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}